ChalmersGU-data-structure-courses/dsabook/src/markdown/06-sequences/02-linked-lists.md

 Note that we have to treat the empty queue specially: we cannot reassign the current rear (because there is no currect rear yet), but instead we have to update both the *front* and the *rear* to the new node.
+The right part of @fig:pop-stack-enqueue-queue shows a visual representation of enqueueing in a non-empty queue.

 ::: dsvis
 Here we show how to enqueue an element to a linked queue.